pothitos/naxos/manual/Examples.md

 ```

-## How Do We State and Solve a Problem?
+## How do we state and solve a problem?

 In the previous sections we stated some problems-examples;
 but what are the steps in order to state and solve another